mhashim6/blog/content/posts/software-engineer-intuition.md

 > __Intuition__
 > `Noun` — The ability to understand something immediately, without the need for conscious reasoning

 We all have varying "levels" of intuition _(in life)_ that we rely on and experience in daily struggles.
-It's not the topic of this post to discuss its link to instinct, or subconscious; interesting as it is, I'm here to (barely) cover its effects and development factors in our craft.
+It's not the topic of this post to discuss its link to instinct, or subconscious; interesting as it is, I'm here to _(barely)_ cover its effects and development factors in our craft.

 ## You've seen it
-If you took a look at the dictionary definition highlighted above, and reflected it on a workmate, a schoolmate, a developer on a youtube video, or even yourself, I think there's a good chance you know what I'm talking about.
+If you took a look at the dictionary definition highlighted above, and reflected it upon a workmate, a schoolmate, a developer on a youtube video, or even yourself, I think there's a good chance you know what I'm talking about.

 Facing a problem outside your domain, with close-to-zero familiarity with a platform, and non-existent experience in the tool/ framework/ language.
 And yet there seems to be little hustle in probing for the right spot to make the whole issue go away.
 If you're feeling a bit dramatic today, it looks like a revelation.